bzimmer/gravl/docs/manual.md

 **Example:**

 List all local files from the Zwift app's directory.
-Any files less than 1K in size or named 'inProgressActivity.fit' will be ignored.
+Any files less than 1K in size or named `inProgressActivity.fit` will be ignored.

 ```sh
 $ gravl zwift files